PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 09:40:47
+Last updated: 2024-04-09 09:41:54
-Random Quote: Jerry: "Space sperm?
-Sperm from... space?"
-Rick: "Very impressive verbal forensic work, Jerry." - Rick Sanchez
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke